plantoncloud/infra-charts/aws-ecs/README.md

 # AWS ECS Quick Start InfraChart

 The AWS ECS Quick Start InfraChart provides a streamlined way to rapidly provision all necessary cloud resources to deploy your ECS-based service on AWS.
 This chart specifically focuses on creating infrastructure components essential for deploying and managing ECS services, ensuring ease of use and quick onboarding for development teams.

-The resources defined by this chart are available in the [template.yaml](template.yaml).
+The resources defined by this chart are available in the [templates](templates) folder.
 Configuration parameters are managed through [values.yaml](values.yaml).

 ---